pgiani/show_api/README.md

 This is just a work assignment where I had to:

-- Create an Node application to connect to the api.tvmaze.com api
+- Create an Node application to connect to the api.tvmaze.com
+- Reformat the data as fallow

 ## Reformat Data